fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

 supports various backends including Vulkan, a basic UI framework, audio support, and IO utilities.

-FoxXO's makes extensive use of the features provided by Amethyst.
+FossXO's makes extensive use of the features provided by Amethyst.
 Each of these are described in detail in the following sections.

 ..  rubric:: Footnotes